vplauzon/vplauzon.github.io/_posts/2020/1/2020-03-18-synchronizing-two-streams-with-kusto.md

 ## Naïve solution

 We are going to test a solution using Kusto query language.
-We suggest to try that solution on a new database.
+We suggest trying that solution on a new database.

 The naïve solution is basically to formulate the problem and let Kusto take care of it.
-We want, for each asset, to map an event in one stream with the latest event in the other stream that happend before or at the same time.
+We want, for each asset, to map an event in one stream with the latest event in the other stream that happened before or at the same time.

 Let's create some sensor data.
-First we measure the "colour" of an asset every *even* seconds:
+First, we measure the "colour" of an asset every *even* second:

 ```sql
 .set-or-replace colours <| datatable(assetId:int, timeStamp:datetime, colour:string)